fractal161/fractal161.github.io/docs/_posts/2023-08-23-so-many-gg-codes.md

 *Edit 8/24/2023: Added footnote about the more complex history of XNEOOGEX, as communicated by Kirby703.*

-*Also, received some corrections and suggestions from [maya][maya], who reminded me that player 2 variables are never written to!
+*Also, received some corrections and suggestions from [maya][maya] and [Kitaru][kitaru].
+In particular, maya reminded me that player 2 variables are never written to!
 This bumps the total from 1148 to 1208.*

 ### Notes